MVCx9/PhotoAlbumJsonPlacerholder/README.md

 - **Kotlin:** A modern and safe programming language for application development.
 - **Spring Boot:** A framework that simplifies enterprise application development.
 - **Maven:** A project management and build tool.

+## Project Architecture
+The application follows the hexagonal architecture pattern (ports and adapters) to ensure a modular and maintainable structure.
+The main components are:

+- Controllers: Handle HTTP requests and delegate business logic to the service.
+- Services: Contain the application's business logic.
+- Clients: Make calls to external services such as JSONPlaceholder.
+- Configuration: Manages the configuration of application components like RestTemplate and ObjectMapper.
+- Entity: Define the data models used in the application.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: